casdoor/casdoor-website/docs/integration/CSharp/Unity.md

 Learn how to use the `Casdoor.Client` SDK for Unity 3D mobile development by looking at [casdoor-unity-example](https://github.com/casdoor/casdoor-unity-example).

-After running the casdoor-unity-example, you will see the following interfaces:
+After running the casdoor-unity-example, the following interfaces appear:

 - Login with username and password: